acristoffers/dbkp/README.md

 # dbkp - dotfiles backup

-dbkp simply backups and restores dotfiles using rsync.
+dbkp simply backups and restores dotfiles using `rsync -La`.
 You can use it with any version control or backup strategy you want.

 ## Instalation